Get E-Book

 Evaluation

-Top-level await (covered in Chapter 1) pauses evaluation of the current module - and everything that depends on it - until the awaited promise resolves.
-If b.js has a top-level await, and a.js imports from b.js, then a.js won't start evaluating until b.js's await completes.
+Top-level await pauses evaluation of the current module and of everything waiting on it.
+If b.js contains a top-level await, and a.js imports from b.js, then a.js will not start evaluating until b.js's awaited promise settles.

 Import Syntax